Kopychyntsi: History

-Following World War I the area was disputed between Poland and the West Ukrainian People's Republic (ZUNR) in what became known as the Polish-Ukrainian War.
-In June 1919, during the Chortkiv offensive, the 1st Galician Corps of the ZUNR under Osyp Mykytka seized the town, but it was retaken by Polish forces under Józef Haller the following month.
+Kopychyntsi was occupied by Polish forces under Józef Haller the following month.
 Following the Treaty of Riga the town was officially restored to Poland.
 It was made a seat of a separate powiat within Tarnopol Voivodeship and a garrison town of a Border Protection Corps battalion Kopyczyńce.

 Following the September Campaign of 1939 and the outbreak of World War II, the town was occupied first by the Soviet Union until 1941 and then Nazi Germany until 1944.
 According to the Soviet Extraordinary Commission, approximately 8,000 Jews were killed in Kopychyntsi during the war.
 After the war, it was annexed by the USSR, and since 1991 is part of independent Ukraine.

 Until 18 July 2020, Kopychyntsi belonged to Husiatyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Husiatyn Raion was merged into Chortkiv Raion.